London Block Exchange (LBX)

 London Block Exchange (LBX) is a UK-based service (established 2017) which supports bitcoin (BTC) and 12 other popular cryptocurrencies.
 Their rates are competitive (<1% above real BTC to GBP exchange rate), but quicker and cheaper alternatives are available to UK residents.

 London Block Exchange (LBX) was a UK-based company which allowed you to buy Bitcoin (BTC) and 12 other cryptocurrencies with GBP.

 But how did London Block Exchange (LBX) work?
 Did they offer competitive rates?
 I’ll cover this and more in this London Block Exchange (LBX) review.

 - UK-based (London Office).

-- Bitcoin (BTC) & 10 other cryptocurrencies available (full list).
+- Bitcoin (BTC) & 12 other cryptocurrencies were available (full list).

-- Competitive fees (<1% above real BTC to GBP exchange rate).
+- Competitive fees (about 1% above real BTC to GBP exchange rate).